g3w-suite/g3w-suite-documentation/g3wsuite_administration.md

    * **`Alias`:** alias assigned to the field that will appear in the search form
    * **`Description`:** description assigned to the field
    * **`Comparison operator`:** comparison operator (**=, <,>,> <,> =, <=, IN, LIKE, ILIKE**) through which the search query will be carried out.
 The **IN** operator simplifies searches where a field must be associated with multiple values (OR operator)
    * **`Use alternative unique values`** (for SelectBox widget):  possibility to associate a layer of the QGIS project, that reports the list of the unique values to show in the search field.
+The filed that report unique values must have the some name of the filed setted for the search.
 This greatly speeds up the loading times of the contents of the user-side search form, increasing the usability of the tool, especially in cases where there are numerous records with a small number of unique values.
    * **`Dependency`:** this parameter (optional) allows, only in the case of **SelectBox** or  **AutoCompleteBox** widgets, to show the list of values of a field filtered according to the value defined for the previous fields.

 The button ![](images/manual/button_add.png) allows you to add additional fields for the construction of the search query currently manageable through **AND/OR operators**.